professional therapeutic Cuddler

 Meet your cuddler first

 Perhaps you are interested in therapeutic cuddling, but would like to meet first to see if it might be a good fit?
 Let’s meet for a 20-minute tea and talk at the Pekoe on Alpine. 🙂

 10 hours prepaid package

 Save $200 by prepaying for a package of 10 sessions at a time.
+(After first session)

-"My cuddle sessions with Bear have really helped me to cope with the pain I experience from dealing with chronic Lyme disease.
+"My cuddle sessions with River have really helped me to cope with the pain I experience from dealing with chronic Lyme disease.
 She is a great conversationalist, and has such a calming presence.
 At first I was not sure about working with a professional cuddler, but my health issues make it almost impossible for me to get out of the house or to have a traditional relationship where I might be getting more cuddles, so it seemed worth a try.
 I'm so glad I tried it!
 I would recommend her to anyone." – E. M.

-"There is something so comforting about knowing that I will receive regular touch every week in my snuggle sessions with Bear.
+"There is something so comforting about knowing that I will receive regular touch every week in my snuggle sessions with River.
 I believe that it helps me to stay happy and healthy.
 It is so nourishing to be with someone so kind and so present." – A. C.